Use the Lexology Navigator tool compare answers in this article with those for 20+ other jurisdictions.

 The FCO may issue clearance decisions which are subject to commitments.
 Parties can propose commitments at any time during the procedure.
 However, commitments may not be used as a tool to avoid Phase II proceedings, as the FCO cannot issue a decision containing commitments in Phase I. Considering commitments is the logical next step when the FCO has sent a statement of objections.
 The FCO is usually open to discuss the substantive scope of the commitments, but dislikes extensive bargaining.
 If the parties propose remedies which are suitable to address and remove the competition concerns, the FCO will clear the merger.
 The remedies are nearly always of a structural nature (eg, the divestment of a business), as permanent behavioural remedies are not provided by law.

 A remedy may take the legal form of a suspensive or dissolving condition or obligation.
 The FCO prefers to impose a structural measure as a suspensive condition to the clearance decision.
 This means that the transaction is not cleared – and thus may not be implemented – until the parties comply with the condition.
 In contrast, where the FCO imposes dissolving conditions or obligations, the merger may be implemented and a time limit (eg, six months) will be set within which the conditions and requirements must be fulfilled.
 If the parties fail to do so, the clearance decision becomes invalid or may be revoked, respectively.
 In the meantime, divestment commitments should be accompanied by a proposal on how to safeguard the business.
 A monitoring trustee will usually be appointed to oversee management and to preserve the competitive potential of the divested business.
+The FCO has published a Guidance Document on Remedies in Merger Control, available on its website.

 Failure to comply with conditions or undertakings ordered by the FCO constitutes an administrative offense.